← jordandalton.com

 Terminable middleware can be useful for tasks such as logging, cache management, or any other cleanup tasks that need to be performed after the response has been sent.
 In this blog post, I'll show you how to create a simple HTTP request/response logger.
 Let's get started.

-First, let’s create our middleware class via Artisan command:
+First, let's create our middleware class via Artisan:

 php artisan make:middleware TerminatingMiddleware

 This will place a file, TerminatingMiddleware.php, in our app/Http/Middleware folder.
-As you’ll see, the contents are that of a basic, middleware file.
+The contents are that of a basic middleware file:

 <?php